 Bonnie Smith joined the Stuhr Museum Foundation as Executive Director in June of 2018.
 Prior to joining the foundation, Bonnie served 7 years as the Development Director for the Heartland United Way.
 Bonnie is actively involved across the community having served as President of Grand Island Noon Rotary, Vice-President of Christmas Cheer, PR Chair of Overland Trails Council Boy Troop 119, and graduating from Leadership Tomorrow (Class 27).
 Bonnie currently serves on the Grand Island Children’s Museum Board, Christmas Cheer Board and remains an active member of Rotary.
 She also has extensive experience in the for-profit world, having worked at Principal Financial Group in Retirement and Investment Services, attaining her Series 6 and Series 7 securities licenses.
 While at Principal, she served as the Loaned Executive to the Heartland United Way, as well as serving as one of the founding members of the Principal Diversity Employees Resource Group.
 Originally from “The Biggest Little City in the World” (Reno, Nevada), she has called Grand Island home for the past 25 years.
 She is married to her best friend and favorite word-Smith, has five children, two grandchildren, and loves to spend time travelling to connect with old friends, new friends, and her rapidly growing family.

-Sam joined the Stuhr Museum Foundation as the Communications Coordinator in December of 2019.
+Sam joined the Stuhr Museum Foundation as the Communications Coordinator in December of 2019, her talents were quickly revealed and she was promoted to Foundation Giving Director after just one year.
 She received her Bachelor of Science in Psychology from Nebraska Wesleyan University in May of 2016, and began working with the Department of Agriculture, doing outreach and data organization.
 Born and raised in Lincoln, she appreciates the warm welcomes and caring gestures of her new Grand Island peers.

-Megan Arrington-Williams joined the Stuhr Museum Foundation as Marketing & Development Coordinator in November 2020.
+Megan Arrington-Williams joined the Stuhr Museum Foundation in November or 2020 and was named the Marketing & Development Director in 2021.
 Prior to joining the foundation, Megan worked as the Director of Operations and Marketing for First Street Brewing Company in Hastings, Nebraska where she was tasked with making beer look good.
 Megan has held multiple leadership roles on various boards and committees, from the Pink Boots Society to the Hastings Community Arts Council.
 She has a rooted passion for non-profit and business development.
 Originally from Colorado, Megan found herself in Nebraska by way of Hastings College (’09).
 She lives in Hastings with her family and when she is not designing or growing relationships, she enjoys teaching and practicing yoga.

 Throughout his years practicing, Dr. Anderson has kept up-to-date with the latest procedures and equipment.
 This, coupled with his extensive experience, gives him an expert and practiced hand at even the most complicated procedures.
 It also helps him provide a very efficient, comfortable and gentle dental experience, so that even the dental cowards will feel relaxed in his office.